-Each member, including the pilot, must pay the application fee.
+For each team member, including the pilot, the participation fee must be paid.
 The fee for the team members does not cover all expenses of the organizing committee.
 The deficit will be covered by sponsoring.
 We are still trying to reduce the amount of the second payment through additional sponsors.

 In case of a cancelation we will try to give back as much money as possible.

 The teams are responsible for fulfilling all application fee deadlines.
+Receipt of payment is the relevant date.